 Is funding available?

-We offer a limited number of Research Assistant (RA) and Teaching Assistant (TA) positions, which are allocated competitively based on achievement and fit.
-RA positions pay a stipend depending on academic level plus tuition for 20 hours/week of work, and are usually but not always for students beyond their first year.
+We offer a number of Research Assistant (RA) and Teaching Assistant (TA) positions, which are allocated competitively based on achievement and fit.
+RA positions pay a stipend depending on academic level plus tuition and health insurance for 20 hours/week of work, and are usually but not always for students beyond their first year.
 TA positions pay an hourly rate for amounts of work depending on qualifications and availability and may include a reduction in tuition to resident rates.

 Is there an opportunity to visit the campus and meet with faculty and current students?